Droop nose (aeronautics)

-The droop nose or drooped nose is a feature fitted to a small number of aircraft types so the nose of the aircraft can be lowered during takeoff and landing to improve the pilot’s view of the ground below.
+The droop nose is a feature fitted to a small number of aircraft types so the nose of the aircraft can be lowered during takeoff and landing to improve the pilot's view of the ground below.
 This feature is used with a very-low aspect ratio wing such as a delta wing.
 It is installed in aircraft capable of supersonic speeds but is lowered only during low-speed operation such as takeoff and landing.

 Droop noses have typically been installed on supersonic airliners such as Concorde and the Tupolev Tu-144; and high-speed experimental aircraft, such as the record-breaking Fairey Delta 2 and the Sukhoi T-4 strategic bomber.

 History

 The first supersonic delta to receive a drooped nose was the Fairey Delta 2, a British experimental high-speed aircraft.
-The Delta 2 featured a relatively long tapered nose, which smoothly flowed into its cylindrical cross-section fuselage, to generate a high level of aerodynamic efficiency.
+Nicknamed "Droop Snoot," the Delta 2 featured a relatively long tapered nose, which smoothly flowed into its cylindrical cross-section fuselage, to generate a high level of aerodynamic efficiency.
 It was recognised that such a lengthy nose would negatively impact the pilot's forward vision during landing, take-off and ground movements; thus, to retain the aerodynamically optimised nose cone while also providing adequate downwards visibility, the drooped nose was devised.
 Accordingly, the nose section of the Delta 2, including the cockpit, could be drooped by 10° using a hydraulically actuated mechanism.
-A similar arrangement was subsequently adopted on Concorde's "Droop Snoot".
+A similar arrangement was subsequently adopted on Concorde.

 The Delta 2 soundly demonstrated its favourable high-speed performance qualities during flight testing; rapidly proving to be faster than any other British-built aircraft in existence of that time.
-On 10 March 1956, the Fairey Delta 2 broke the world airspeed record, raising it to 1,132 mph (1,811 km/h) or Mach 1.73.
+On 10 March 1956, the Fairey Delta 2 broke the world airspeed record, raising it to 984 knots (1,132 mph; 1,811 km/h; Mach 1.73).
 Thus, the Delta 2 became the first aircraft to exceed 1,000 mph.
 Around this time, Fairey sought to produce a straightforward fighter derivative of the Delta 2 that retained many of its features, with efforts largely centering around Operational Requirement F.155.
 On 1 April 1957, Fairey were informed by officials within the Ministry of Supply that their proposals were the favourite to meet Operational Requirement F.155.
 However, on 4 April 1957, Duncan Sandys, the Minister of Defence, announced the effective termination of nearly all fighter aircraft development for the RAF, instantly removing the F.155 requirement.